kothavennela/Summerolympics_dataanalysis/README.md

 First i have loaded csv file and used it throughout project.
 I have analyzed data and plotted graphs between two particular categories.
 Conclusion of project:
-After analyzing,it is easy to get information ,range,increasing,decreasing rates through graphs.
+After analyzing,it is easy to get information ,increasing,decreasing rates through graphs.